Tria-Studio/Tria-OS-Docs/EffectScript.md

 The EffectScript uses the same methods as the MapScript to get the MapLib, being `local MapLib = game.GetMapLib:Invoke()()`

-Below is a simple example of how to use the EffectScript, in this example we will make a laser effect similar to Dystopia
+Below is a simple example of how to use the EffectScript, in this example we will make a laser effect similar to Dystopia.

 MapScript
 ```lua